phillycommunitywireless/phillycommunitywireless/content/en/dev-comms-manager.md

 ## Benefits and Compensation

-__Salary:__ $52,000/year pending experience + benefits.
-Exempt, full time, 40 hours per week
+__Salary:__ $52,000/year + benefits.
+Exempt, full time, 40 hours per week.

 __Benefits:__ Health care and dental (employer pays 90%).
-401(k) plan with 2% employer match after 4 months of employment. $15/pay period bonus to staff who use their own internet or cell phone for work. $500 computing resources for a home office setup.
+401(k) plan with 2% employer match after 4 months of employment. $15/pay period bonus to staff for using their internet and phone service to work. $500 bonus for a home office setup.
 As a fiscally sponsored project that values wellness, we distribute quarterly wellness bonuses of $200 to full-time employees.

 Note these benefits are for a full-time position; benefits are subject to change if not full-time.